ptoxxxxx/ptoxxxxx/README.md

 ### Hello!
-I am a wannabe junior software tester from Poland.
-Learning, practicing and increasing skillset on my own in order to finally get a job in Tech.
+I am a no-code developer from Poland.
+Learning, practicing and increasing skillset on my own in order to finally get a job in Tech, while constantly working on my own products.

 <br>